Snorremd/distributed-clustering/README.md

 # distributed-clustering

-A project implementing a distributed form of clustering for the compact trie clustering algorithm.
+A project implementing a distributed optimization algorithm for the compact trie clustering algorithm.

+## Authors
+Snorre Magnus Davøen (implementation of optimization framework, and Python 3 version of Compact Trie Clustering algorithm).

+The Compact Trie Clustering algorithm is largely based on an implementation done by Richard Elling Moe, but ported to Python 3 and modified to work with an optimization algorithm.

 ## General description
 The project consists of three main parts: a corpus processor, a server and a client.
 The corpus processor